Tonikiller10000/LineFollower/README.md

 # LineFollower V5.0

+## Description:
+This is an robot made to follow a black line from start to finish for various competitions.
+The next version will have the motor driver soldered on the board and motors screwed dirrectly to it as the suport.
+Another version will have a turbine for better torque and faster speeds.
 <table>
   <tr>
     <td>

-## Description:
-This is an robot made to follow a black line from start to finish for various competitions.The next version will have the motor driver soldered on the board and motors screwed dirrectly to it as the suport.
-Another version will have a turbine for better torque and faster speeds.

 It uses:
 - ATmega328p-AU as an microcontroller(used in arduino uno);
 - 16 or 20Mhz crystal resonator;